 As for perks, these receive lots of praise from the firm’s junior ranks.
 Clifford Chance makes sure they’re well looked after as they get allowances for meals, transport (when working late), wellbeing and equipment to work from home.
 All members of staff are given a HK$10,000 IT allowance to be reimbursed over three years, in addition to the HK$4,000 initially given to lawyers to set-up their WFH space.
 “While we are encouraged to go to the office, we can easily shift to work-from-home mode if needed,” adds a trainee.
 In recent times Clifford Chance rookies have received cash coupons to celebrate Chinese New Year as well as hampers for Christmas.
 There are also department-wide and team social events.
 And trainees can make use of the firm’s very own junk boat!

 In terms of tech the firm has a global team of lawyers and legal technologists working to find new solutions for clients.
 The Hong Kong office has “committed quite some resources on tech”, our spies tell us, and is exploring ways it can help replace time-intensive work.

-Clifford Chance runs two summer vacation schemes each year, taking around ten to 15 interns per scheme.
-The firm also runs a winter vacation scheme for about six to eight interns and there’s a direct training contract application route for graduates.
+Clifford Chance runs two summer vacation schemes each year, taking up to 25 interns in total.
+There’s also a direct training contract application route for graduates.
 It has been running a first-year scheme, Clifford Chance GLOW, since 2019.